 Proper oiling is critical to the performance and longevity of your chainsaw.
 Chainsaws have numerous moving parts, but the parts that need the most attention are the bar and chain.

-A slowed-down chain and excessive fuel burning means there's a lot of friction between your bar and chain, which means a lot of heat is being produced that could do major damage to your saw.
+A slowed-down chain and excessive fuel burning mean there's a lot of friction between your bar and chain, which means a lot of heat is being produced that could do major damage to your saw.

-In most saws, the bar & chain oil reservoir is sized to hold enough oil to last as long as a tank of fuel.
-So when you need to refuel your gas chainsaw
+Your chainsaw has a separate reservoir designed to hold bar and chain oil.
+In most saws, the bar and chain oil reservoir holds enough oil to last as long as a tank of fuel.

 So, whenever you refuel your gas chainsaw, you should add bar and chain oil as well, every time.